openstack-archive/fuel-docs/pages/reference-architecture/logical-setup/0400-storage-nodes.rst

 Storage Nodes
 -------------

-Depending on the :ref:`storage options <Storage_Architecture>` you select for your environment, you may have Ceph, Cinder, and Swift services running on your storage nodes.
+Depending on the :ref:`storage options <Storage-Architecture-arch>` you select for your environment, you may have :ref:`ceph-term`, :ref:`cinder-term`, and :ref:`Swift<swift-object-storage-term>` services running on your storage nodes.

-Ceph_ implements its own HA, all you need is enough controller nodes running Ceph Monitor service to `form a quorum
+Ceph implements its own HA;
+all you need is enough controller nodes running the Ceph Monitor service to `form a quorum
 <http://ceph.com/docs/master/rados/troubleshooting/troubleshooting-mon/>`_,
 and enough Ceph OSD nodes to satisfy the `object replication factor
 <http://ceph.com/docs/master/rados/operations/pools/>`_.